mandomat/mandomat.github.io/_posts/2023-04-13-testing-a-cheap-wifi-repeater.md

 ## Conclusions

 Cheap devices like this are a lot of fun to explore and can be used to do some experiments.
 I am sure there would be much more to analyze but, to be completely honest, in re-soldering the SPI last time I blew a PCB trace and so for now my experiments on this device are over :D.

+CVE-2023-30404 and CVE-2023-30405 were assigned to the vulnerabilities reported in this post.
 **Thanks for reading**